skooter500/DT228-OOP/Labs/index.md

 ### Part 1

+Take 5 minutes to give me your feedback by filling out [this short feedback form](https://docs.google.com/forms/d/1EMmLeWM7ZLCP9Pvndc5YwPcixYHCnaMgHzEQc6-XQZE/viewform) on the assignment you just did.

 You an use the [code we worked on in the class](Processing Examples/SpaceWarsWIP) to start this lab.
 The aim of this lab is to make a class called Bug that draws this bug:

 ![Sketch](p10.png)